The Importance of Stomach Acid

 Maintaining normal levels of stomach acid in the range of pH 2-3 is vital for two reasons.
 First, stomach acid is a critical first line of defense for your immune system.
 This robust acid environment prevents viral, bacterial, and parasite pathogens from gaining entry into your body.
 Also, low levels of stomach acid and pepsin can result in protein maldigestion and reduced absorption of essential vitamins and minerals.

-Suppose you are having stomach pain or discomfort.
-In that case, it is advisable to check with your physician rather than taking readily available acid-suppressing medications which suppress symptoms but do not address the cause of the problem.
+If you have frequent stomach pain or discomfort, you should check with your physician rather than taking readily available acid-suppressing medications which mask symptoms but do not address the cause of the problem.

 i Britton E and McLaughlin JT.
 Aging and the gut.
 Proceedings of the Nutritional Society.
 2013;72:173-177.